Createdd/Writing/2020/articles/pythonApi.md

 }
 ```

 Note that we are not yet ready to deploy.
-First we need to get some AWS credentials.
+First, we need to get some AWS credentials.

 ## Set up AWS

 ### AWS credentials

-First you need te get an AWS `access key id` and `access key`
+First, you need te get an AWS `access key id` and `access key`

 You might think it is as easy as: